Sciss/Tinker/README.md

 - `sbt 'core/runMain de.sciss.tinker.IMU_AllData --uid your-imu-brick-id'`
 - `sbt 'core/runMain de.sciss.tinker.View --uid your-imu-brick-id'`

-To run the `IMU_OSC` target that can send the sensor data to a target node via OSC, use `sbt core/assembly` and the `run.sh` script. `java -jar IMU_OSC.jar --help` for command line args.
+To list your devices, run `./scripts/enumerate.sh`.
+To run the `IMU_OSC` target that can send the sensor data to a target node via OSC, use `sbt core/assembly` and the `scripts/imu_osc.sh` script.
+`./scripts/imu_osc.sh --help` for command line args.

 The former recorder experiment is in sbt module `recorder`.